MichaelHallik/MichaelHallik.github.io/_posts/2022-06-15-Overview-of-Python-built-in-types.md

 However, I also searched for a <i>schematic</i> overview of types.
 Although there are quite a few of these schematics, I found none of them satisfactory to my needs.

 Therefore I decided to create my own overview, which I want to publish here.
 It is based on the page that I just referenced with the hyperlink.
-So it's based on the source instead of on secondary literature.
+So it's based on the primary source instead of on secondary literature.

 Please note that this overview is by no means complete.
 Although I believe that the types that are the most relevant to test automation are in there, I will expand the drawing in the future and update this page with it.